Debola75/Freelance-Portfolio/README.txt

 - This template is mobile responsive.
 - Built with clean HTML5, CSS3 AND JAVASCRIPT.

 Questions?
-Contact me at [your email or Fiverr link]
+Contact me at adebolaogunsanya75@gmail.com

 Enjoy!